RemyPorter/Notes/README.md

 Notes are stored in ~/.notes, but this can be changed with the -d flag.
 The -c flag will clean out the current repository.

 # Will support…
 Eventually, I plan to make this tool use git for versioning.
-Eventually, the index will migrate to a real database, but for right now, I'm just pickling dictionaries.
+The index will migrate to a real database, but for right now, I'm just pickling dictionaries.
+This will have some scaling problems with very large note databases (the -d flag is a good way to avoid that problem).
+A render command is coming which will add support to output notes to markdown.